René Duguay-Trouin

-René Trouin, Sieur du Gué, also known as René Duguay-Trouin (/fr/; 10 June 1673 - 27 September 1736), was a French Navy officer and privateer best known for his service in the War of the Spanish Succession.
+Lieutenant général des armées navales René Trouin, Sieur du Gué, also known as René Duguay-Trouin (/fr/; 10 June 1673 - 27 September 1736), was a French Navy officer and privateer best known for his service in the War of the Spanish Succession.
 Successful in his military career, Duguay-Trouin eventually becoming Lieutenant-General of the Naval Armies of the King (vice admiral; French: Lieutenant-Général des armées navales du roi) in 1728, as well as a Commander in the Order of Saint-Louis.
 Ten ships of the French navy have since been named in his honour.

 Early life

 Duguay-Trouin was born in Saint-Malo, Brittany on 10 June 1673.
 His family were ship-owners, operating a shipping business out of Saint-Malo, a port favoured by French corsairs.
 At the age of 16, Duguay-Trouin first went to sea as a sailor on board the French privateer Trinité under the command of a Captain Legoux.
 The privateer subsequently captured two enemy merchant ships, the François Samuel and Seven Stars of Scotland.
 Just two years later in 1691, his family provided him with command of his own ship, the 14-gun lugger Danycarn.
 In the next year, King Louis XIV appointed Duguay-Trouin to command the thirty-gun ship of the line Hercule on 6 June.